nginxinc/nginx-gateway-fabric/docs/developer/implementing-a-feature.md

     - **Gateway API Feature**: If you are implementing a Gateway API feature, make sure to update the [Gateway API Compatibility](../gateway-api-compatibility.md) documentation.
     - **New Use Case:** If your feature introduces a new use case, add an example of how to use it in the [examples](../../examples) directory.
-This example will help users understand how to leverage the new feature in their own deployments.
+This example will help users understand how to leverage the new feature.
     - **Installation Changes**: If your feature involves changes to the installation process of NKG, update the [installation](../installation.md) documentation.
     - **Command-line Changes**: If your feature introduces or changes a command-line flag or subcommand, update